Gray fans 10, Winker homers twice as Reds beat Pirates 8-1

 Josh VanMeter led off the seventh with a double, went to third on Freddy Galvis’s infield hit and scored as Tucker Barnhart forced Galvis at second.
 One out later, Shogo Akiyama singled to center and Castellanos smacked his eighth homer of the season to center field, where it barely cleared the fence, out of the reach of Cole Tucker’s attempt at a leaping catch.

-Galvis and Tucker Barnhart added back-to-back doubles in the eighth for Cincinnati’s final run.
+Galvis and Barnhart added back-to-back doubles in the eighth for Cincinnati’s final run.

 UP NEXT